emersonmello/mfap-installation-guide/doc/en/Readme.md

 ```/usr/lib/jvm/java-8-oracle/bin/keytool -import -alias idp.rnp.br -keystore /usr/lib/jvm/java-8-oracle/jre/lib/security/cacerts -file /etc/ssl/certs/server.crt```

->Attention: You will be prompted to provide the JVM keystore password.
+>**Attention:** You will be prompted to provide the JVM keystore password.
 The default password, if it wasn't changed already, is (usually) *changeit* .

-Everytime the certificate changes, this procedure has to be repeated.
+Every time the certificate changes, this procedure has to be repeated.

 After you finish the import, restart the Tomcat: `sudo systemctl restart tomcat8`

-# MongoDB Installation and Configuration
+### MongoDB Installation and Configuration

 Install MongoDB using the package manager:

 ```bash
 sudo apt-get install mongodb
 ```

-> Obs: When the installation is finished, the MongoDB service will start automatically.
+> **Obs:** When the installation is finished, the MongoDB service will start automatically.
 You can check if it is running, execute the following command: `sudo systemctl status mongodb.service` (if it is not running, you can start it by running `sudo systemctl start mongodb`).

-# MfaProvider Installation and configuration
+### MfaProvider Installation and configuration

->Obs: run all the commands as user root
+>**Obs:** run all the commands as user root

 1. Clone the `roteiro-instalacao` project to the directory of your choice.
 For instance, your home dir.
 ```bash
 git clone https://git.rnp.br/GT-AMPTo/roteiro-instalacao.git
 ```

-> Obs: If you run into certificate issues, you can run the following: `git -c http.sslVerify=false clone https://git.rnp.br/GT-AMPTo/roteiro-instalacao.git`
+> **Obs:** If you run into certificate issues, you can run the following: `git -c http.sslVerify=false clone https://git.rnp.br/GT-AMPTo/roteiro-instalacao.git`

 2. Enter the directory where you have cloned the repository and cd into `scripts`.
 This will be our working dir in the next steps.
 ```bash
 cd scripts
 ```

 There are two ways of proceeding with the installation, a basic and an advanced one.
-- In the basic one, the script will prompt you for the values of the basic variables for a standard multifactor installation.
+- In the basic one, the script will prompt you for the values of the basic variables for a standard multi-factor installation.
-- In the advanced one, you can change the default path for the MfaProvider (idp.instituicao.edu.br/conta) or any other value related to dir paths and the like.
+- In the advanced one, you can change the default path for the MfaProvider (`idp.instituicao.edu.br/conta`) or any other value related to dir paths and the like.

-## Basic Installation
+### Basic Installation

 In the scripts dir, run the `install.py` script: